Qualifications - Volunteer

 Training is absolutely key to our success.
 One of the primary reasons we work the patrols and events that we do is to gain the required knowledge and experiences to perform effectively when we are called to action.
 It does not stop there however.

-In 2010, the requirements for an armed officer now require attendance at a Massachusetts Police Training Council Reserve/Intermittent Officer training academy.
-This is a nine month evening program, with tuition being reimbursable upon the completion of one year as an Auxiliary officer post graduation.
-Officers work in a modified capacity during this period.
+Requirements for an armed officer now require attendance at a Massachusetts Police Training Council (MPTC) Reserve/Intermittent Officer training academy.
+This is a several month evening or weekend program, with tuition being reimbursable upon the completion of one year as an Auxiliary officer post graduation.

 Orientation of each officer begins with their appointment.
 An orientation schedule includes all necessary certifications (listed separately) before an officer steps foot in their uniform in the line of duty.
 Typical orientation periods take approximately 3-4 months to complete, and include working alongside supervisors for a pre-set minimum period, more if needed.
 Once on active duty, training continues throughout their active membership through in-service training.

 In-service: Every officer is required to attend a four hour training session once per month.
-Sample topics include law updates, motor vehicle stop procedures, building searches, domestic violence, officer survival and many more both class room and hands on.
+Sample topics may include law updates, motor vehicle stop procedures, building searches, domestic violence, officer survival and many more that are both class room and hands on.
+Officers are also required to attend an MPTC conducted in-service program annually, typically 35-40 hours long.
 In addition, officers must certify in the following: